 (c) Dismissal Calendar.
 Cases on the pending appeals calendar must remain in an inactive status for an indefinite period pending the appellate decision.
 Once the appropriate appellate court files its mandate resolving the pending appellate decision, the Tax Court must remove the Tax Court case from the pending appeals calendar and place it on the dismissal calendar for 60 days so that the appropriate party may prepare a formal written judgment for approval by the Tax Court.
 If no proposed judgment is presented, the case will be dismissed without further notice.

 (d) Issues Not Resolved by Mandate.
-Once the mandate is filed, if a party or parties believes it does not resolve all the issues in the Tax Court case, those parties may file an application to the Tax Court for further proceedings believed necessary.
-Upon such application’s filing, the Court must review the appellate decision and the Tax Court case, to determine whether the appellate decision has resolved all the issues in the Tax Court case.
-The Tax Court must then issue further appropriate orders.
+Once the mandate is filed, if a party believes it does not resolve all the issues in the Tax Court case, that party may file an application to the Tax Court for further proceedings believed necessary.
+When such an application is filed, the Tax Court must review the appellate decision and the Tax Court case, and then determine whether the appellate decision has resolved all the issues in the Tax Court case.
+The Tax Court then must issue further appropriate orders.

 (e) Notice to the Tax Court.
-The Tax Court may request that a party or all parties notify the Tax Court in writing within 10 days of the filing of a mandate in an appellate decision that resolves all issues that remain in dispute in the Tax Court case pending on the pending appeals calendar.
+The Tax Court may request that a party or parties notify the Tax Court in writing within 10 days of the filing of a mandate in an appellate decision that resolves all issues that remain in dispute in the Tax Court case pending on the pending appeals calendar.

 Rule 15.
 Publication